Home Holidays Index

 Whatever you do, don't knock the ball through the ring.....
 (68k)

 John descending the steps (in the red T-shirt).
-The Mexican authorities have stopped people treading all over the pyramid in an attempt to reduce erosion.
+The Mexican authorities have threatened to stop people treading all over the pyramid in an attempt to reduce erosion.

 Linda climbing to the top.